Last Updated 5 days ago

 Badrinath Temple, Badrinath, Uttarakhand

 The Badrinath Temple is a revered Hindu temple dedicated to Lord Vishnu, located in the town of Badrinath in the Chamoli district of Uttarakhand, India.
+In the race for the top 100+ most ancient temples in India, The Badrinath Temple, Badrinath, Uttarakhand stands at the 6th position.
 Here are some details about this sacred temple

 The Badrinath Temple stands as a symbol of faith, devotion, and spiritual enlightenment, attracting devotees and seekers from all corners of the world to experience its divine presence and serene surroundings amidst the majestic Himalayas.